micag2025/llmed_certification_FineTuneFlow/README.md

 python llmed_certification_FineTuneFlow/inference_merged.py
 ```

 To publish the merged BART model to HuggingFace, the final, production-ready publishing script (`Notebook_F` equivalent) allows to upload the trained model reliably.
 This includes **full model card** and checkpoint upload script.
-See [HF_model on Hugging Face](https://huggingface.co/dlaima/bart-highlightsum-merged).
+It is a common and accepted practice to adjust the `config.json` after uploading a model to Hugging Face, especially when merging LoRA weights or ensuring the final configuration matches the intended architecture and generation defaults See [HF_model on Hugging Face](https://huggingface.co/dlaima/bart-highlightsum-merged).

 #### Model Card (Hugging Face Summary)
 **Model**: bart-large-cnn fine-tuned with LoRA on HighlightSum